AI Retouching Assistant Workflow

-How I use Evoto as an AI retouching assistant to speed up beauty, skincare and portrait workflows without replacing high-end professional retouching.
+How I use Evoto as an AI retouching assistant to speed up beauty, skincare, and portrait workflows without replacing high-end professional retouching.

 As a professional beauty and skincare photographer, I do not see Evoto as a finish-stage replacement for skilled retouchers.
-I see it as a practical workflow assistant that helps speed up repetitive parts of the process, especially on lower-budget projects, larger batches, quick-turnaround portrait work, and jobs where you need cleaner files moving through the pipeline faster.
+I see it as a practical workflow assistant that helps speed up repetitive parts of the process, especially on lower-budget projects, larger batches, quick-turnaround portrait work, and jobs where you simply need cleaner files moving through the pipeline faster.

 The reason Evoto is interesting to me is because it sits at the workflow stage where time starts to become expensive.
 When you are moving through a set of portraits or beauty frames, there are often repetitive corrections that need attention before you even begin the more refined finishing work.
 This is where AI-assisted tools can genuinely help.

 In my own workflow, I think of Evoto as a way to accelerate the early phase of image preparation.
-It can help smooth out the obvious distractions, reduce loose hair, control shine, and build a cleaner starting point.
+It can help smooth out obvious distractions, reduce loose hair, control shine, and build a cleaner starting point.
 That does not mean the image is finished.
 It means the image is better prepared for whatever level of polishing comes next.

 For high-end commercial beauty work, I still believe in proper retouching, proper judgement, and proper taste.
 That is especially important when skin texture, makeup detail, colour fidelity, and final brand polish need a more nuanced hand.
 But not every job lives at that level of budget, and not every frame requires the same depth of finishing.
 That is exactly why software like Evoto can be so useful.